silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/02_Common_Variables.md

 the `CMS` or a custom list of data.
 This originates in the `Versioned` extension's `getChildren` method.

 <div class="alert" markdown="1">
-For doing your website navigation most likely you'll want to use `$Menu` since its independent of the page context.
+For doing your website navigation most likely you'll want to use <code>$Menu</code> since its independent of the page context.
 </div>